2026 Statistics PhD Survey

 Data Science prestige still exists, but it is waning

 It was just 2012 when Data Scientist was deemed the sexiest job of the 21st century.
 But a major trend identified in this survey is that, at least for Statistics PhDs, it is no longer the highest prestige post-PhD job.
-This trend feels particularly important for the Statistics discipline, which had a major hand in the rise of data science, albeit somewhat under duress.
+This trend feels particularly important for the Statistics discipline, which had a major hand in the rise of data science, albeit somewhat under duress from external pressure.

-One way to look into this trend is by plotting a moving average of the proportion of folks who find Data Scientist one of the top three prestigious jobs, by graduation year:
+One way to visualize this trend is by plotting a moving average of the proportion of respondents who rank Data Scientist one of the top three prestigious jobs, by graduation year:

-Recent graduates, who it's fair to assume are most attuned to the job market, are even less likely to see Data Scientist as a prestigious job.
+Recent graduates, who are most attuned to the job market, are even less likely to see Data Scientist as a prestigious job.

-The shift from Data Scientist to Research Scientist may partly be explained by the AI Wave, which has even more bravado than Big Data.
-At AI companies, Research Scientist is the main job title if you're working at the frontier of LLMs.
-So it makes sense that recent graduates could be looking to break into the new industry.
+The shift from Data Scientist to Research Scientist may partly be explained by the AI wave, which has even more bravado than Big Data.
+At AI companies, Research Scientist is the job title of folks working at the frontier of LLMs.

 The other explanation highlighted by multiple respondents is that the Data Scientist job has many new entrants, with very little barrier to entry: